Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 Anticipate a 10% overhead of your budget for contingencies.

-Most often this is for unexpected guests who turn up at the last minute.
+Most often, this is for unexpected guests who turn up at the last minute.
 Your catering company will have enough food for a few extras who turn up on the day, and you will want to let them know as soon as possible that you have more guests.
-They will need to include those costs in your invoice.
+They will include these costs in your final invoice.

-5 Hidden costs on the day of the wedding
+4 Hidden costs on the Day of the Wedding

-Marrying at a registry office or an off-site venue requires a ceremony fee.
-These usually run around $30 for a registry office.
+Marrying at a registry office or an off-site venue requires a ceremony fee which usually runs around $30.

-You will likely need to obtain permits if you choose an outside venue or historical site.
+You will likely need to obtain permits if you choose an outdoor venue or historical site.
 The National Park Service charges $90 for their permit, and often the parks also charge entrance fees.

 Hint: Include a tip of around $50-100 to the officiant, the organist, and the musicians.